Airline: American Airlines

 Aircraft: Boeing 777-200ER

-Cabin and Layout: American Flagship Business, 37-seat capacity across 10 rows in a 1-2-1 configuration
+Cabin and Layout: American Flagship Business (sold as domestic first class), 37-seat capacity across 10 rows in a 1-2-1 configuration

 Booking My Flight